 Reading and Phonics

-Our aim is to nurture a love of literature and language, and the confidence to continue reading and writing throughout the children’s lives.
+Our overall aim is to nurture a love of literature and language, and the confidence to continue reading and writing throughout the children’s lives.
+Our objectives are for the children to:

 - speak clearly and confidently across a range situations